 Strategic environmental assessments

 [1.
-States Parties, individually or in cooperation with other States Parties, shall ensure that a strategic environmental assessment is carried out for plans and programmes relating to activities [under their jurisdiction or control,] [conducted] [with impacts] in areas beyond national jurisdiction, which meet the threshold/criteria established in article 24.]
+Subject to article 29, States Parties, individually or in cooperation with other States , and acting through the Conference of the Parties, shall ensure that a strategic environmental assessment is carried out for plans and programmes relating to activities [under their jurisdiction or control,] [with impacts] in areas beyond national jurisdiction, which meet the threshold/criteria established in article 24.]

-[2.
-As one type of environmental assessment, strategic environmental assessments shall follow mutatis mutandis the process set out in this Part.]
+2. Guidelines on the conduct of strategic environmental assessments shall be elaborated by the Scientific and Technical Body and adopted by the Conference of the Parties

 Article 29

-List of activities that [require] [or] [do not require] an environmental impact assessment
+List of activities, plans and programmes that [do not require] an environmental impact assessment or strategic environmental assessment

 [1.
-An indicative non-exhaustive list of activities that [normally] [require] [or] [do not require] an environmental impact assessment [is contained in annex […]] [shall be prepared by the Conference of the Parties as voluntary guidelines on the basis of recommendations by the Scientific and Technical [Body] [Network]].]
+An indicative non-exhaustive list of activities that [do not require] an environmental impact assessment or strategic environmental assessment [shall be prepared by the Conference of the Parties as voluntary guidelines on the basis of recommendations by the Scientific and Technical [Body].]

 [2.
 The list shall be regularly updated by the Conference of the Parties.]